-Donor cultivation for online giving is a balancing act.
-You want to build a stronger relationship between the donor and what you’re doing without causing them to hit the ‘unsubscribe’ button.
+Convincing your online donors to give again requires a balancing act.
+You want to build a stronger relationship between the donor and your mission without causing them to hit the ‘unsubscribe’ button.
 The nice thing about developing your online cultivation strategy is that you can access lots of hard data about how well your donors are responding to what you’re doing.

 Several different types of cultivation are possible.
 Here are some options, but by no means are they the only ones.
 Get creative and make new ones (let me know if you’re successful).

 This is really critical.
 When people make a donation, you need to have a nice thank you note sent immediately.
 And not just a donation receipt, but a letter that tells them what a big impact their donation is going to make.

 If you’re using a web tool like MailChimp, you can create a series of automated e-mails that will be sent out during the next several months.
 You can use these e-mails to introduce them to the history of your organization, spotlight a program, share about the problem that you’re trying to solve, and even invite them to get involved.
 The whole idea is to help keep them connected to the organization so that they become a regular donor rather than a one-time donor.

 This is exactly what it sounds like.
 It’s a fundraising letter sent electronically.
 Writing these kinds of e-mails is an art in itself, but the essence is you need to thank them for their contribution(s), present your need for funds in a compelling and interesting way, and ask them for money.
 No, you don’t get to imply the ask.
 You really have to say, “Please give” if you want your online donors to give again.

 E-newsletters can have a donate button on them somewhere, but the ‘ask’ is not the primary focus.
 The main focus of a good e-newsletter is the good that the donors have been able to accomplish through their gift to your organization.
 This is really a “Thank you” piece with warm fuzzy feelings for the donors.